 SUN's first Board of Directors consisted of a President, Mary Parchewsky, two Vice-Presidents (Hospital and Nursing Home sectors), a Secretary-Treasurer, eight Regional Representatives and a full-time Chief Executive Officer (CEO).
 Its first office was in the basement of CEO Al Shalansky, who lived in Regina.

-Since then, SUN's Regina office has relocated a number of times and since 1991 has resided in it's own building at 2330 2nd Avenue.
-In 1977 they opened a second office in Saskatoon, which has also undergone numerous relocations and is now located at 103 310 Idlywyld Drive North.
+Since then, SUN's Regina office has relocated a number of times and since 1991 has resided in its own building at 2330 2nd Avenue.
+In 1977 SUN opened a second office in Saskatoon, which has also undergone numerous relocations and is now located at 204 - 440 2nd Avenue North.

 By the end of its' first year, SUN had hired a Secretary and in 1975, hired its first Employee Relations Officer (ERO).
 The next major change to SUN's staff structure came in 1982 when Shalansky was asked to resign as CEO.
 Soon after, SUN created an Executive Director position and elected its first full-time paid president, June Blau.

-Today, SUN's Board of Directors is comprised of a President, four Vice-Presidents (Finance, Acute Care, Long Term Care and Community sectors) and seven Regional Representatives.
-Other paid staff include an Executive Director, Employee Relations Officers and various administrative staff.
+Today, SUN's Board of Directors is comprised of a President, a First Vice-President and Second Vice-President four Vice-Presidents and nine Regional Representatives.
+Paid SUN staff include an Executive Director, Director of Government Relations, Employee Relations Officers, Nurse Practice Officers, and various administrative staff.